- Bupa Platinum consultant

 James completed his sub-specialist training in intervention at two internationally renowned cardiac units, St Bartholomew’s and the London Chest Hospital.
 He has experience of novel ways of doing day-case work, the development of heart attack services and experience with new interventional techniques.
 In his final year he also did General Internal Medicine at the Royal London Hospital and dual accredited in this.
-He worked as a locum consultant for Barts and the London NHS Trust prior to his current appointment.
+He worked as a locum consultant for Barts and the London NHS Trust prior to his appointment at UHS.

-He can see private patients at Southampton Spire or in Lymington.
+James is the administrative partner for the private group Wessex Cardiology.
+His private practice mirrors his NHS practice.
+James can see private patients at either Southampton Spire or in Lymington.
 He does private pacemakers and angiograms at Southampton Spire.
 More complex procedures such as stents and PCI are done at University Hospital Southampton where a greater range of specialised equipment and backup are available

 Areas of interest

-Interventional cardiology; Percutaneous Coronary Intervention (PCI), Stenting, Radial PCI, Complex coronary PCI, chronic total occlusions (CTO), rotablation, Pressure wire, IVUS, Left main stenting, Bifurcation stenting, Diagnostic angiograms, Bypass graft studies, Renal denervation for resistant hypertension, Pacemaker insertion,
+Interventional cardiology; Percutaneous Coronary Intervention (PCI) and Stenting; Radial angiograms and stents; Complex coronary PCI including chronic total occlusions (CTO), rotablation and left main stenting; Pressure wire and IVUS studies; Diagnostic angiograms including bypass graft studies; Renal denervation for resistant hypertension; Pacemaker insertion;

-Heart attacks (including STEMI and NSTEMI), Chest pain, Angina,
+Treating heart attacks (including STEMI and NSTEMI); Chest pain; Angina,

 - Wessex Profile